nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 119
 00:07:14,512 --> 00:07:18,498
-[SPEAKER_05]: get a sense of, hey, what are your pain points with what you're using right now?
+[SPEAKER_05]: get a sense of, hey, what are your pin points with what you're using right now?

 120
 00:07:18,518 --> 00:07:19,645